 Because migraines are often triggered by stress, relaxation training may help.
 Some methods that often have good results include deep breathing and progressive muscle relaxation, in which you tense and relax the muscles in different parts of your body.

 Regular cardio may make migraines less severe or less frequent.
 A 2011 Swedish study tested exercise against relaxation or a preventative migraine drug.
 The cardio routine -- 40 minutes, three times a week -- worked as well as relaxation or medicine in reducing the severity and frequency of migraines.
 For a workout without a lot of pounding, consider an elliptical or stationary bike.
 Talk with a doctor before switching treatments.

 There's some controversy over whether this technique, also called getting "adjusted" by a chiropractor, can help with migraines.
 But one small study compared spinal manipulation against an effective drug treatment and found it worked just as well to prevent migraines.

 Counseling for migraines?
 It may sound surprising.
 But cognitive-behavioral therapy, a type of talk therapy that focuses on changing your thought patterns and actions, may help you have fewer migraines.
 This does not mean that you have emotional problems or that your migraines are imaginary.
 It helps people develop a fresh approach to situations that may ultimately lead to headaches.
 It works especially well combined with drugs to prevent migraines.

 Transcranial Magnetic Stimulation

 Transcranial magnetic stimulation (TMS) uses a device held against the scalp to send painless magnetic pulses into the brain.
-Though TMS isn't widely available yet, early research is promising.
 In people who have migraines with aura, or visual disturbances, TMS done during the aura phase can shorten the length of the migraine and lessen its intensity.

 Some people find that certain foods trigger their migraines.
 Common trigger foods include alcohol, caffeine, chocolate, canned foods, cured or processed meats, aged cheeses, cultured dairy, MSG, and aspartame.
 Keeping track of what you eat with a food diary can help you identify what you ate before a migraine came on.
 Try eliminating these foods one at a time to see if it improves your migraines.